Will my site have a dedicated IP address?

 Yes.
 If your site is on a dedicated IP address with us, the reverse DNS entry for that IP address will automatically be set to match your domain name instead of a generic hostname.

-Can I use a dedicated IP address in a URL to access my Web site?
+Can I use a dedicated IP address in a URL to access my website?

 No. A dedicated IP address won't allow you to use the address in a URL like "http://192.0.2.17/".
 You always need to use the correct domain name to connect to our servers, whether or not you have a dedicated IP address.
+The server needs to know the domain name to ensure it’s showing the right files and using the right SSL certificate.

-If you’re trying to point other domain names at an IP address that serves a site you already have with us, the right way to do it is to instead have us set up the other domain names as “aliases”.
+If you’re trying to point other domain names at an IP address that serves a site you already have with us, the right way to do it is to instead have us set up the other domain names as aliases.
 That way we’ll provide DNS service for them that always points at the correct IP address, even if it changes.

 How do I view a site I'm transferring if I can’t access it using the IP address?